 Want your money to help build rural economies?
 Care about small businesses?
 Interested to help support life-changing investments in poor communities?
 There’s a bank for that.

-With more than 6,000 FDIC-Insured banks in the country, and with money increasingly being managed digitally by all, myself included, we all have more banking choices than many realize.
+With more than 6,000 FDIC-Insured banks in the country, and with money increasingly being managed digitally by all, Mighty team included, we all have more banking choices than many realize.

-I’m a person who wants to contribute to a world I believe in.
-I seek businesses that are making transparent the community benefits of their products.
+We hear from people all the time who want to contribute to a world they believe in.
+People are seeking businesses that are making transparent the community benefits of their products.

-From my eggs to my clothes to my banking, I’ll take my products with clear labels communicating the social impact being achieved through the product.
+From eggs to my clothes to banking, Mighty exists for the people who want their products with clear labels communicating the impact being achieved through the product.
 Or in egg parlance, sunny side up.

-Mighty is a new platform that helps impact-oriented individuals and organizations engage the community impact of their banking business. #GiveThanks and build what you believe in by opening a savings account at a bank achieving the impact you believe in, and then sign up to reserve your spot to get Mighty, which will keep you connected ongoing to the community impact of your banking business.
+Mighty is a new platform that helps impact-oriented individuals and organizations engage the community impact of their banking business.
+Sign up to reserve your spot to get Mighty, which will keep you connected ongoing to the community impact of your banking business.